Resort Cornice Danger

 GRAND TARGHEE RESORT CORNICE DANGER

 Grand Targhee Resort is trying to educate and warn our guests about the hazard directly beyond our resort boundary.
-We have extremely dangerous terrain just outside the east side around to the north side of Fred's Mountain rope line.
+We have extremely dangerous terrain just outside the North, South and East sides of Fred's Mountain, Marys and Peaked rope lines.
 These rope lines are hard closures with penalties for those who do not abide by the warnings and signage.
 While the views from Grand Targhee are incredible, the repercussions of leaving the resort into a closed area can result in a cornice breaking, the release of an avalanche, and possible death.

 We are concerned for your safety and the safety of potential rescuers.
-In the past two years, we have had two fatalities on the resort's backside due to cornice failure.
+In the past few years, we have had two fatalities and multiple severe injuries on the resort's backside due to cornice failure.

 WHAT IS A CORNICE?